LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 ```js
 var y = 12;
 ```
-Var is a general variable definition, so if you define it within a function, the function is the scope of the variable, if you place it at the top, the entire script file becomes the scope.
+*var* is a general variable definition, so if you define it within a function, the function is the scope of the variable, if you place it at the top, the entire script file becomes the scope.

 **let**
 ```js
 let y = 13;
 ```
-Let is a variable definition that is valid only within the block scope `{}` in which it is defined.
+*let* is a variable definition that is valid only within the block scope `{}` in which it is defined.

 **const**
 ```js
 const y = 11;
 ```
-Const is the definition of a constant, has the same scope as *let* but you cannot change the value.
+*const* is the definition of a constant, has the same scope as *let* but you cannot change the value.

 ::: warning ❗Attention
 If you define a variable without *let*, *var* or *const* then it is automatically a global variable.
 Then you must pay attention not to define a variable with the same name anywhere else.